codingwalashree/codingwalashree-abstract-class-interface-demo/README.md

 * Can interface have constructors?
 * Can we create object of an interface?

-<br></br>
 ## Differences
 1. Method Implementation:
    Abstract Class: Can have both abstract methods (without implementation) and concrete methods (with implementation).
    Interface: Until Java 8, all methods were abstract.
-From Java 8 onwards, interfaces can have default methods (with implementation) and static methods (with implementation).<br></br>
+From Java 8 onwards, interfaces can have default methods (with implementation) and static methods (with implementation).
 2. Fields:
    Abstract Class: Can have instance variables (fields) with any access modifier (private, protected, public).
    Interface: Can only have constants (public static final fields).
-Instance variables are not allowed.<br></br>
+Instance variables are not allowed.
 3. Multiple Inheritance:
    Abstract Class: A class can extend only one abstract class due to single inheritance in Java.
-   Interface: A class can implement multiple interfaces, allowing for multiple inheritance of type.<br></br>
+   Interface: A class can implement multiple interfaces, allowing for multiple inheritance of type.
 4. Constructors:
    Abstract Class: Can have constructors to initialize fields.
-   Interface: Cannot have constructors because interfaces cannot hold instance state.<br></br>
+   Interface: Cannot have constructors because interfaces cannot hold instance state.
 5. Access Modifiers for Methods:
    Abstract Class: Methods can have any access modifier (private, protected, public).
    Interface: Methods are public by default.
-Prior to Java 9, methods were only public, abstract, or default.<br></br>
+Prior to Java 9, methods were only public, abstract, or default.
 6. Inheritance Type:
    Abstract Class: Supports single inheritance.
-   Interface: Supports multiple inheritance by allowing a class to implement multiple interfaces.<br></br>
+   Interface: Supports multiple inheritance by allowing a class to implement multiple interfaces.
 7. Why extends vs implements?:
    Abstract Class: we extend the related class to create a more specific child-class – upon extending a class, it’s fields (or state) and methods become part of the sub-class.
                    So, the term extends used for inheriting from classes.
    Interface: Purpose of interfaces is primarily declaring a contract for what methods or behaviors it’s child-classes should have.
-              So, the term ‘implements’ is used for inheriting from interfaces.<br></br>
+              So, the term ‘implements’ is used for inheriting from interfaces.
 8. Use Case:
    Abstract Class: Used when you want to share common code and behavior across closely related classes.
-   Interface: Used to define a contract or a role that unrelated classes can implement, defining "what" the class must do, not "how."<br></br>
+   Interface: Used to define a contract or a role that unrelated classes can implement, defining "what" the class must do, not "how."
 9. Example Usage:
    Abstract Class: Used when classes share a common base but have specific differences.
 Example: Animal class with shared behaviors.
    Interface: Used to define behavior across unrelated classes.
-Example: Comparable, Runnable.<br></br>
+Example: Comparable, Runnable.